Hube2/acf-medium-editor/readme.txt

 == Medium Editor Theme ==

-MediumEditor fields will use the default theme unless you change it.
+MediumEditor fields will use the WordPress theme created specifically for the this plugin unless you change it.
 You can alter the theme used for all MediumEditor fields, this is not something that you can apply to only some fields.
 You can change the theme on your site in one of two ways:

 1) wp-config.php
 Add the following code to your wp-cofig.php file